Quick Answer

 Getting your site live is the start, not the finish.
 Most of the work that drives results happens in the weeks and months after launch.

 In the first month, focus on getting the basics right.
-Make sure your analytics are tracking accurately.
-Publish a few pieces of content.
-Fix anything that does not work as expected.
+Make sure your analytics are tracking accurately, publish a few pieces of content, and fix anything that does not work as expected.

 From month two onward, content becomes your main lever.
-Sites that grow consistently are almost always publishing useful, specific content on a regular schedule.
-Not every week necessarily, but consistently.
-One good article per month beats five mediocre ones any time.
+Sites that grow consistently are almost always publishing useful, specific content on a regular schedule, not necessarily every week, but consistently.
+One good article a month beats five mediocre ones.

 Revisit your site speed every few months using Google PageSpeed Insights.
 It is free and tells you specifically what to fix.
-Check your Search Console data to see which pages are getting impressions and clicks, then improve the pages that are close to ranking but not quite getting traffic.
+Check your Search Console data to see which pages are getting impressions and clicks, then improve the ones close to ranking but not quite getting traffic.

 Key Takeaways

-- Domain and hosting are separate things, and keeping them with separate providers gives you more control.
+- Domain and hosting are separate things, and keeping them with separate providers gives you more control if you ever switch platforms.

-- Most site security problems come from outdated plugins and themes, not sophisticated attacks, so keeping everything updated is a genuine defense.
+- Most site security and speed problems on WordPress come from outdated plugins and themes, not sophisticated attacks, so keeping everything updated is a real defense.
+AI builders mostly handle this for you.

 FAQ: How to Build a Website

-A basic WordPress site with a few core pages can be live within a day.
-A content-rich site with 10–20 blog posts, custom design work, and e-commerce functionality typically takes 2–4 weeks from start to launch.
+With an AI builder like Lovable or Wix, a basic site can be live within an hour or two.
+A traditional WordPress site with a few core pages can be live within a day.
+A content-rich site with 10 to 20 blog posts and custom design work typically takes two to four weeks either way.